Philippe Bedard, MD, FRCPC

 He is undertaking numerous clinical research projects in both oncoplastics and breast reconstruction as well as breast surgical oncology.

 Clinical research studies in breast cancer and CCTG as Principal investigator and sub investigator in clinical studies in Colon, Lung, Pancreatic and hematological cancers.

 Dr. Christine Simmons is a Medical Oncologist at the BCCA Vancouver.
 She completed her residency training in Toronto, and completed a fellowship in Locally Advanced Breast Cancer at Princess Margaret Hospital in Toronto.
 She also completed a Master’s in Clinical Epidemiology at University of Toronto.
 She is a Clinical Assistant Professor at the University of British Columbia in the Faculty of Medicine.
 She is past Chair of the Locally Advanced Breast Cancer Canadian National Consensus group, and has a strong research interest in the area of neoadjuvant therapy for breast cancer.
 In July 2014 she took on the role of Clinical Skills Course Director in the undergraduate medical program at UBC.

-Medical Director, Tom Baker Cancer Centre
+Medical Director, Providence Breast Centre